 - Ghouls periodically lose max HP, with a greater chance if they are hungry.
 They can restore current and max HP by eating chunks.

 - Standing in miasma without rotting resistance has a 50% chance to drain 1 max HP every turn you do so.
 It also poisons and slows you.
 Poison resistance only protects against the poison effect.

-Prior to 0.17, ghouls had a rotting attack.
+- Prior to 0.17, ghouls had a rotting attack.
 Additionally, potions of decay could be found, which rotted the player.